airr-community/airr-standards/docs/api/overview.rst

 The ADC API V1 provides two primary endpoints for querying and retrieving AIRR-seq data.
 The ``repertoire`` endpoint allows querying upon any field in the :ref:`Repertoire schema
-<MetadataRepresentations>` including study, subject, sample, cell
+<RepertoireSchema>` including study, subject, sample, cell
 processing, nucleic acid processing, sequencing run, raw sequencing files, and data processing information.
 Queries on the content of raw sequencing files is not support but is supported on file attributes